drBenway/pixi-vn-wiki/Characters.md

             tag
         )
         this.defaultName = props.name
+        this.icon = props.icon
         // ...
     }

-    private defaultName: string = ""
+    // name property is stored in the game storage private defaultName: string = ""
     get name(): string {
         return this.getStorageProperty<string>("name") || this.defaultName